1966 Michigan gubernatorial election

 The 1966 Michigan gubernatorial election was held on November 8, 1966.
 Incumbent Republican George W. Romney defeated Democratic nominee Zolton Ferency with 60.54% of the vote.

 This election marked the first time the governor was elected to a four-year term, following the adoption of new state constitution in 1963.

+Primary election

+Michigan held primary elections on August 2, 1966.

+Republican party

+Incumbent governor George W. Romney won renomination for a third term unopposed.